What can you do as a free member?

 Normal Mode.jpg

-Normal mode is the easiest mode FE3H has to offer.
-In this mode, the least amount of enemies appear in battle.
-Their levels are also lower than the harder difficulty modes.
-The greatest bonus is you can participate in battles infinitely.
+Normal mode is the base difficulty that FE3H has to offer.
 This mode is recommended for first-timers to the fire emblem series.

 Hard Mode